buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcBridge.md

 The local placement for IfcBridge is defined in its supertype _IfcProduct_.
 It is defined by _IfcLocalPlacement_ or by _IfcLinearPlacement_ which defines the local coordinate system that is referenced by all geometric representations.

 * The *PlacementRelTo* relationship of _IfcLocalPlacement_ shall point (if relative placement is used) to the IfcSpatialStructureElement containing the bridge (if available).
+* Linear placement can be used to place the bridge at a specific distance along a (alignment) curve.
-* If the relative placement is not used, the absolute placement is defined within the world coordinate system.
+* If neither relative placement nor linear placement is, the absolute placement is defined within the world coordinate system by means of a local placement PlacementRelTo set to be undefined.

 ### Property Sets for Objects